meshula/tinyusd/README.md

 mkdir usd-build;cd usd-build
 ```

-We are going to build USD without python, as python adds complexity,
+We are going to build USD without python, as python adds build and
-by requiring that boost python be built.
+runtime complexity.

 First, configure the build, from within the usd-build directory.